 Among the 139 campuses with a Delt presence during fall 2016, 73 Delt chapters or colonies were above the all-fraternity average on the campus and 78 chapters/colonies were above the all-men’s average on campus.
 Delta Tau Delta ranked in the top three academically on 47 campuses and was number one at 19 schools.

 In fall 2016, 2,382 students were recognized as “Kershner Scholars.”
 The Kershner Scholar distinction is named for a former Fraternity board member who significantly advanced academics within the Fraternity.
 To be cited for recognition, a member must earn no less than a 3.5 term grade point average or be on the Dean’s List.
 In all, 26 percent of Delts was recognized as Kershner Scholars in fall 2016.

 More and more college students must work their way through school, creating greater strain on their academic career and leaving little room for outside activities.
 As a result, many students overlook Greek life as a way to enhance their college experience.
 The Delta Tau Delta Educational Foundation is pleased to offer alumni-supported scholarship programs.

 Scholarship gifts to the Delta Tau Delta Educational Foundation help attract and retain students.
 By offering a variety of scholarships for undergraduate and professional work, the Fraternity remains competitive in the Greek world.
 We encourage alumni to consider endowing scholarships for their own chapters or contribute to a fund already in place.

-For more information on any of these scholarships please contact Cherie Baer, the scholarship coordinator for the Educational Foundation.
+For more information on any of these scholarships please contact Cherie Baer, the gift and scholarship administrator for the Educational Foundation.